 Secondary tasks include:

-Opportunities for training and networking are possible through international conferences and/or visits to other institutions in Japan and elsewhere may be available to personnel who consistently demonstrate capable, reliable, and diligent execution of their duties and responsibilities.
+Opportunities for training and networking through visits to other institutions in Japan and elsewhere may be available to personnel who consistently demonstrate capable, reliable, and diligent execution of their duties and responsibilities.

 - Background in aquatic husbandry and fieldwork.
-Strong organizational skills and ability to dependably maintain a regular schedule.
+Strong organizational skills and ability to reliably maintain a regular schedule.
 Ability to work well and coordinate with others.
-Work in the lab is done in English.

 Term & Working Hours

-Term: Full-time, fixed term appointment for 1 year.
-Contract initially with 3 months probationary period (inclusive).
+Full-time, fixed term appointment for 1 year.
+Contract initially with 3-month probationary period (inclusive).
 This contract may be renewed.

 Working hours: 9:00-17:30 (Discretionary)